Skip to main content

 Sampling Is Not the Same as Evidence

-Garry described examples where firms were reviewing only a very small proportion of interactions despite dealing with very large monthly volumes.
+In practice, some firms review only a very small proportion of interactions despite dealing with very large monthly volumes.

 Small samples can spot anecdotes.
 They struggle to prove themes.